Resistance in Conductors

 How the Dimensions of a Conductor Affect its Resistance

+A conductor is any material that will allow an electrical current to flow through it.
 The ability of any conductor in an electrical circuit to pass current is judged by its electrical RESISTANCE.
 Resistance is the ability to OPPOSE the flow of electric current.
-The greater the value of resistance of any conductor, the less current will flow.
+Voltage is the electrical force that causes current to flow through a conductor, but the greater the value of resistance of any conductor, the less current will flow for any particular value of voltage applied.
 The resistance of a conductor depends mainly on three things:

 Fig. 1.3.1Calculating the Dimensions of a Conductor